idea-fasoc/fasoc/generators/memory-gen/README.md

 # Version Details:
 ```
-Latest Version : Beta-0.1
+Latest Version : Beta
-Date           : May 21, 2020
+Date           : June 21, 2022
 ```
 # What's in the release
-- First Beta version of the tool.
+- Beta version of the tool.
-- Supports the FinFET process in addition to all the features of the alpha-1.0 version.
-Refer below for alpha-1.0 details.
+- Supports the FinFET process in addition to with-in bank and multi-bank optimization.
 ```
 Previous Version : Alpha-1.0
 Date    : Apr 26, 2019